Hopding/how-js-works-blog-post/stuff.md

+The JavaScript language specification doesn't dictate the order in which these queues are to be serviced.
+This is left up to the designers of the JavaScript engine to decide.
+An engine might choose to handle all the events in its timer queue first, and only move onto the DOM event queue when the timer queue is empty.
+Or, the engine might interweave events from both queues.

+It is also left to the engine designers to decide what happens when all event queues are empty.
+An engine might choose to exit (like NodeJS) or continue running and wait for some outside source to enqueue a new event (like web browsers).

 # Simulating the Event Loop

 To help solidify our discussion about the Event Loop, let's write some code to simulate it: